python-caldav/caldav/docs/source/index.rst

 Python 3
 ========

-The caldav library should work well with python3, but there is one dependency on vobject, a library that doesn't work out of the box in python3 as of 2015-04-21.
-There exists forks.
-See `issue #41 - vobject dependency situation <https://bitbucket.org/cyrilrbt/caldav/issue/41/vobject-dependency-situation>` for details.
+The caldav library should work well both with python2 and python3.

 Quickstart
 ==========